 - Financial evidence: bank statements (last 6 months), payslips, sponsor letters

-- Accommodation arrangements in the UK (hotel booking or host letter)
+- Accommodation arrangements in the UK (hotel booking or host invitation letter)

 - Evidence of ties to home country (employment, property, family)

-- TB test certificate (if staying over 6 months or from designated country)
+- TB test certificate (if from designated country and staying over 6 months)

 Financial Evidence Requirements

-Applicants must demonstrate they have adequate funds to cover:
+Applicants must demonstrate they have adequate funds to cover the full duration of their stay:

 - Treatment Costs: Full cost of all medical procedures, consultations, and medications

-- Accommodation: Hotel, rental accommodation, or arrangements with a UK host/sponsor
+- Accommodation: Hotel, rental, or arrangements with a UK host/sponsor

 - Living Expenses: Day-to-day costs during your stay including food, transport, and incidentals